Mediterranean Games: Flag

 The symbol of the Mediterranean Games consists of three rings representing Asia, Africa and Europe, the three continents involved in this competition.
 The rings dissolve in a wavy line in their lower part, as if they were immersed in the Mediterranean Sea.
 During the closing ceremony, the flag is transferred to the country of the city chosen to host the next Mediterranean Games.

-Mediterranean Games
+Editions

-No inland city has ever hosted the games.
-All but one of the host cities to date have been situated on the Mediterranean coast (Casablanca is located on the Atlantic coast).
+All host cities have been coastal and all but one on the Mediterranean coast (Casablanca is on the Atlantic coast).